 An increasing number of Quebecois are consciously adopting environmentally friendly eating habits.
 A clear example of this is eating “in season,” where seasonal foods grace your plate.
 This eating style enables farmers to respect natural growing cycles, without needing to accelerate Mother Nature’s good timing for production reasons.
 A seemingly small gesture, it’s actually highly economical in addition to being environmental.
 Want to try it out?
 We’re eager to help!
-Each month, we’ll offer you delectable recipes cooked with seasonal products, so you know what to put in your grocery cart.
+We offer you delectable recipes cooked with seasonal products, so you know what to put in your grocery cart.

 In the month of June, cherries, strawberries, raspberries, tomatoes, cucumbers, lobster and lamb are in season.
 For a more thorough list of products, search the web; the Équiterre.org website is a great start.

 Did you know that Quebec is the 2nd largest lamb producer in Canada?
 Quebec lamb is quality meat, at once fine, tender and juicy.
 Easy to prepare as kebobs or chops, lamb is delicious when grilled, making it the perfect protein for all your summer get-togethers!
 For your next backyard BBQ, try our gourmet, one-of-a-kind lamb burger.
 With it’s Middle Eastern spices and refreshing topping of tomatoes, cucumbers and yogurt, your guests will be clamouring for seconds!

 Lamb burgers topped with hummus, tomatoes, cucumbers and yogurt

 Cooking: 8 to 10 minutes

 125 ml (1/2 cup) tomatoes, cut into 1 cm (3/8 in.) dice